shaonghosh/residual_volume/README.md

 This observation led me to wonder how much of the volume is actually available for the central hyper-sphere.
-Since we are putting the hyper-spheres in each vertices of the hyper-cube, if we extend the hyper-cube to a hyper-lattice, we can imagine each hyper-sphere being shared by 2^N of adjascent hyper-cubes where N is the number of dimensions.
+Since we are putting the hyper-spheres in each vertices of the hyper-cube, if we extend the hyper-cube to a hyper-lattice, we can imagine each hyper-sphere being shared by 2^N of adjacent hyper-cubes where N is the number of dimensions.
 Thus a single hyper-cube will get 1/(2^N)th share of each hyper-sphere from each of the 2^N hyper-spheres in its 2^N vertices.
-Thus the total volume of the hyper-spheres enclosed within the hyper-cube is same a that of a single hyper-cube in the vertices.
-Now if we are to put a hyper-sphere at the center of the hyper-cube, the largest radius of this non-overlapping hyper-sphere that we can put given by N^(1/2) - 1, where the sides of the hyper-cube is 2 units and the radius of the hyper-spheres is 1 unit.
+Thus, the total volume of the hyper-spheres enclosed within the hyper-cube is same a that of a single hyper-cube in the vertices.
+Now if we are to put a hyper-sphere at the center of the hyper-cube, the largest radius of this non-overlapping hyper-sphere that we can put given by N^(1/2) - 1, where the sides of the hyper-cube are 2 units and the radius of the hyper-spheres is 1 unit.
 We define the residual volume as, Volume of the hyper-cube - volume of one hyper-sphere at the vertex - volume of the hyper-sphere at the center.

 ## Observation